Updated November 26, 2020

 Safety at work

 - I’ve had symptoms of COVID19 or confirmed to have COVID19.
-Can I file a WCB claim?
+What do I do?

-Yes.
-You can file a claim with WorkSafeBC as soon as you have missed time from work or need health care treatment for a work-related injury or disease, including COVID19.
+You need to file a claim with WorkSafeBC as soon as you have missed time from work or need health care treatment for a work-related injury or disease, including COVID19.

 There are three different ways for you to file a claim: